Credit Suisse serves investors thin gruel as Wall Street feasts on deals

 Stripping out the 4.4 billion franc charge, the implied underlying pre-tax profit of around 3.5 billion francs would have represented the bank's best quarter operationally in at least a decade.

 U.S. rivals, some of which were quicker to exit trading positions as Archegos collapsed, produced forecast-beating profits.
-Goldman Sachs’ first quarter net income rose nearly sixfold.
-Morgan Stanley reported a 150% jump in profit despite disclosing an almost $1 billion loss from Archegos.
+Goldman Sachs' (GS.N) first quarter net income rose nearly sixfold.
+Morgan Stanley (MS.N) reported a 150% jump in profit despite disclosing an almost $1 billion loss from Archegos. read more

 Credit Suisse shareholders, meanwhile, are facing a slashed dividend, halted share buybacks and a share price down 15% so far this year.